eliasnogueira/3-design-patters-arch-decisions/README.md

 ### Base Test class

 It is a simple approach to set up a shared initialization and cleanup in your tests.
 We commonly categorize it as a Testing pattern.

-The problem we are trying to solve here is the reuse of common behaviors across test classes avoiding coding duplication and centralizing these actions at one point.
+The problem we are trying to solve here is the reuse of common behaviors across test classes, avoiding coding duplication, and centralizing these actions at one point.

 The application of a Base test class in OO programming languages is applied using inheritance.